nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all students : `list`

-Shows a list of all students in UG Teach.
+Shows a list of all students in the address book.

 Format: `list`

 ### Editing a student : `edit`

-Edits an existing student in the UG Teach.
+Edits an existing student in the address book.

 **Format:** `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [r/RATE] [paid/PAID_AMOUNT] [owed/OWED_AMOUNT]`